kubos/majortom_gateway_package/README.md

 ### Testing

-To run tests continouosly, execute `./dockertest.sh`.

-To examine the testing environment, execute `./dockertest.sh bash`.
+To run all tests, execute `./dockertest.sh` or push a branch and let the CI system do it.